ortexx/museria/README.md

 ## How it works

-The mechanism of the library is very similar to [the storacle](https://github.com/ortexx/storacle/).
+The mechanism of the library is very similar to [storacle](https://github.com/ortexx/storacle/).
 The only difference is that the key to the file is the name of the song, not the hash.
 Also, a unique song is considered not with the full title match, but the percentage of coincidence set in the options.

 ## What are the limitations
 Currently only mp3 format is supported.
-The tags are id3, based on [the node-id3](https://github.com/Zazama/node-id3).
+The tags are id3, based on [node-id3](https://github.com/Zazama/node-id3).
 TPE1 and TIT2 tags are required to store the song.
 You can use setter __fullTitle__ as __TPE1 - TIT2__ when you set the tags using __utils__.
 It must be a valid combination for __utils.isSongTitle()__ function.
 Also, the network may have its own cover size requirements.
 The number of songs that can be added to one node is configurable as well.

 ## What are the requirements